Cancer Prevention & Early Detection Center in Colombo, Sri Lanka

 Because of the Rotary project, a total of approximately 33,000 women and men have been screened for breast cancer.
 Of that number, 8,000 were referred for further testing or treatment.
 Using funds from a DDF, the RCB purchased a server and custom software to begin recording patient data electronically and recording information for tracking patients tested for breast cancer and or other cancers.

-Currently, the RCB, along with Rotary club partners from three other countries, is submitting a global grant to The Rotary Foundation that will 1) provide a new mammography machine to expand the regional capabilities of the CP&EDC; 2) provide two new digital processors to improve diagnoses; 3) provide a new HPV/DNA testing machine to expand the types of cancer tested; 4) provide 7,000 test kits for cervical cancer tests; and 5) provide 5 hand held devices to use for the electronic recording of data.
+Currently, the RCB, along with Rotary club partners from three other countries, have been approved for and received a global grant from the Rotary Foundation that provides a new mammography machine to expand the regional capabilities of the CP&EDC, two new digital processors to improve diagnoses, a new HPV/DNA testing machine to expand the types of cancer tested, 7,000 test kits for cervical cancer tests, and 5 hand held devices to use for the electronic recording of data.
+These have all been deployed to their respective sites.
 The Host Club partner is the Rotary Club of Colombo.
 The other partner clubs are the Rotary Club of Nurmberg-Sigena, Germany and the Rotary Club of Zurich-Sihltal, Switzerland.